Prenatal Care

 What to Do in a Medical Emergency

 If you think you have a pregnancy-related emergency, call 911 or go to St. Bernards Medical Center.
+(It might be an emergency if you have severe abdominal pain, heavy bleeding, or symptoms that could suggest an ectopic pregnancy.)
 Use the main tower entrance, and someone in admissions will help you find the obstetric emergency department.

 If your concern isn’t an emergency, call your doctor’s office.